MichaelBurge/michaelburge.github.io/_posts/2018-02-06-rokos-ransomware.markdown

 ))
 {% endhighlight %}

-Here, there is only a single integration test:
+There is only a single integration test:
 * It sets up three accounts `'(alice bob charlie)` with `'(0 250 200)` wei(the smallest unit of Ethereum's currency).
 * `'alice` is the account that deploys the pre-order contract.
 She deposits 0 wei as an initial balance.
 * `'bob` and `'charlie` send money to the contract and query each other's balances.